tfsamaral/reporanker/README.md

 10. **repo250** - Score: 811

+## Notes

-**Note**: the scores can change slightly based on the current time, as it is used in the calculation.
+1. The scores can change slightly based on the current time, as it is used in the calculation.
 The current results where calculated on **2024-11-10**.
+2. The **user** field was ignored since it is unreliable.